pahund/hackhub-server/README.md

 npm run logs
 ```

+Log files are located in the `logs` directory below the project root.

 ## Running in Local Dev Mode

 This starts the server with [nodemon](http://nodemon.io/) and restarts automatically when source code is changed: